HOLY MASS AT SAINT ANNE'S CHURCH

 Monday 9.30am; Tuesday 7.30pm; Wednesday 9.30am; Friday 12.30pm

-Saint Anne's Church is able to use 36 benches which follow the 2m social distancing regulations.
-To enable parishioners to know they have a seat for Sunday Mass the Bishop has introduced a booking system which is on the parish website. (www.stanneskeighley.org.uk) Just press the button "Register for Mass" and book the tickets you require.
+Saint Anne's Church is following the 1m+ social distancing regulations.
+We can now seat 90 individuals or more with people from the same household sitting together.
+To enable parishioners to know they have a seat for Sunday Mass we have a booking system which is on the parish website. (www.stanneskeighley.org.uk) Just press the button "Register for Mass" and book the tickets you require.
 (Two people from the same house book one ticket and a family a four book two tickets).
 For those who do not have the internet you can phone: 01535 645 454 on Monday, Tuesday or Wednesday between 11.00am - 12 Noon and tickets will be booked for you.
-It is not necessary to book a seat for Mass for the Vigil on Saturday evening or during the week.
+It is not necessary to book a seat for the Vigil Mass on Saturday evening or during the week.
 The Government regulations stipulate that you will need to sign in and sanitise your hands as you enter the church.

 The Weekly Bulletin - please take it home with you and do not return to the stand

-Altar Servers - at present we are only allowed one or two altar servers who can sit 2m apart on the sanctuary.
-When the regulations change we will inform all our Servers.
+Altar Servers - at present we are only allowed two or three altar servers who can sit 1m+ apart on the sanctuary.
+Please contact Frank if you would like to begin serving again.

 Holy Communion will be administered with the priest standing behind the altar rails.
 People should wait in their pews until instructed to move forward by the Stewards, always aware of the regulations on social distancing in the orderly queue.
 The communicant should unloop their face covering and with arms at "full stretch" extend their hands as flatly as possible, palms upwards, one on top of the other to receive Holy Communion.
 They should immediately consume the Sacred Host and replace their face covering before moving back to their seats via the confessionals following the one-way route.